Genokarma/tutorials/docs/modules/abricate/index.md

 * Find the file called <fn>contigs.fasta</fn>
 * Right click on file name: select "copy link address"
-* In Galaxy, go to <ss>Get Data</ss> and then Upload File
+* In Galaxy, go to <ss>Get Data -> Upload File</ss>
 * Click <ss>Paste/Fetch data</ss>
 * A box will appear: paste in link address
 * Click <ss>Start</ss>
 * Click <ss>Close</ss>
 * The file will now appear in the top of your history panel.
+When it has finished uploading, the file name will be green.

 <!--